orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Generate surface area of what actions those Items can do; Self-modifying, modifying others.
 	- What is the purpose of some Item?
 		- Which interfaces is it exposed to?: Is it displayed visually/auditory/...
 			- Are contents displayed?
-Or is it the existance o
+Or is it the existence of the item?
 		- What is the visibility of that item supposed to be?
 Is it communicated over the network?
 Or never?
 Is it encrypted? ; this should be interpreted and respected.
 		- How is it updated?
 Modified within the code, modified externally by an updater; version tracking.
 		-